Texas School Survey

 The Texas School Survey is designed to be responsive to questions of specific interest to Texas’ educators, policymakers, parents, and community groups.

-What kinds of questions does the TSS answer?
+What questions does the TSS answer?

 1. What types of drugs and alcohol are students using?